Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 2009

-In the Australian Snooker Championship Robby forfeited his match while leading in the quarterfinals played at RACV Club in Melbourne, as he was notified that his Mother Katalin had passed away in care.
-Robby visited his mum in between matches that weekend.
-In a further dot point of fate, Walters wife Rosie passed away while he was playing on the 23rd August 1929 in Melbourne.
-The first letter of condolence received at the club by Robby was from Dolly Lindrum!
+In the Australian Snooker Championship, Robby forfeited his match while leading in the quarterfinals, played at the RACV Club in Melbourne, after being notified that his mother, Katalin, had passed away in care.
+Robby had visited his mum between matches that weekend.
+In another twist of fate, Walter's wife, Rosie, passed away while he was playing on August 23, 1929, in Melbourne.
+The first letter of condolence Robby received at the club was from Dolly Lindrum!

 From 2010